WeblateOrg/weblate/docs/user/checks.rst

 ~~~~~~~~~~~~~~~~~

 Checks that formatting in strings are replicated between both source and translation.
-Omitting format strings in translation usually cause severe problems, so the formatting in strings
+Omitting format strings in translation usually causes severe problems, so the formatting in strings
 should usually match the source.

 Weblate supports checking format strings in several languages.
 The check is not